joshbegley/nyt-latest/previous.md

 `Kuhr’s defense was a major reason the Patriots had so much success in the playoffs.`\
 https://nytimes.com/athletic/7053990/2026/02/17/patriots-zak-kuhr-defensive-coordinator/

-**Breaking down the chaos after Vinicius Jr alleged he was racially abused in Champions League tie**\
+**Breaking down the chaos after Vinicius Jr alleged he was racially abused in Champions League**\
 `There were ugly scenes in Benfica's play-off first leg against Real Madrid as Vinicius Jr alleged racist abuse by Prestianni that he denies`\
 https://nytimes.com/athletic/7053836/2026/02/17/vinicius-junior-gianluca-prestianni-benfica-real-madrid-racism/